rohithsukka/PharmaRegAssistant/README.md

 * Flask
 * OpenAI (or other LLM providers)
 * Pinecone

----

-If you want, I can also:

-* Add a ready-to-run `Makefile` or `scripts/` folder for common tasks
 * Provide exact `uv` or `pip` install commands that include optional extras
 * Add a sample `.env.example` file to the repo